julien-arino/test-site/_posts/2022-04-29-3MC-short-course-math-epi.md

 I recently (early April 2022) taught a short course on Mathematical Epidemiology at [North-West University](https://www.nwu.ac.za/) in Potchefstroom in South Africa.
 The course was part of the [Mathematical Modeling Mini-Courses (3MC)](https://natural-sciences.nwu.ac.za/paa/3MC) series organised by Patrick M Tchepmo Djomegni (North-West University) and Mahamat S Daoussa Haggar (University of N'Djamena, Tchad).

-Course material, including slides and code, is available on this [GitHub repo](https://julien-arino.github.io/3MC-course-epidemiological-modelling/).
 Videos were recorded during the event but were re-recorded because of issues that arose during recording; the new videos are part of this [YouTube playlist](https://youtube.com/playlist?list=PLfRaznSpWo2sHwiQ04IT5STYdwarcMtRA).

 The course involved both regular lectures and practicums (tutorial type lectures).
-The links are to the YouTube videos.
+The links are to the YouTube videos (see this [GitHub repo](https://julien-arino.github.io/3MC-course-epidemiological-modelling/) for the slides, code and further information), which last a total of just over 15 hours.

 - Lecture 00: [Course organisation](https://youtu.be/MYBSTv1dWRA) - 21:16
 - Lecture 01: [History of epidemics and Historical epidemics](https://youtu.be/StIRQIT0WSo) - 47:13